fredgibbs/fredgibbs.github.io/cv/index.md

 ## Publications

 ### Book Manuscript

-"Poison, Medicine, and Disease in Late Medieval and Early Modern Europe"
-Accepted (Oct 2016) for publication at Routledge (_Medicine in the Medieval Mediterranean_), currently in editorial production.
+_Poison, Medicine, and Disease in Late Medieval and Early Modern Europe_ forthcoming from Routledge (_Medicine in the Medieval Mediterranean_).
+Currently in editorial production.

 ### Articles in Refereed Journals
 "Data, Humanities and the History of Medicine: New Pedagogical Approaches," _Medical History_, 61.1 (2017), 177 - 180.

 "New Forms of History: Critiquing Data and Its Representations," _The American Historian_ 7 (2016): 31-36.
 [TAH](http://tah.oah.org/february-2016/new-forms-of-history-critiquing-data-and-its-representations/)